University College Dublin,

 Orientation sessions provide detailed information about student life at UCD.
 There are university tours, sessions to introduce students to the culture, history and politics of Ireland and social events at which students will meet their peers.
 Walking tours introduce students to the city and its principal landmarks.
 It's important to attend the orientation program because it will make your first days and weeks at UCD easier.

 UCD is a comprehensive university that offers courses in a wide range of subject areas.
 At UCD they call courses 'modules'.
-Generally modules are 5 ECTS credits, the equivalent of 3 U.S. credits and a full course load for the semester is 30 ECTS credits (six modules).
+Generally modules are 5 ECTS credits, the equivalent of 2.5 U.S. credits and a full course load for the semester is 30 ECTS credits (six modules); students must take at least 25 ECTS credits, or 5, 5-ECTS credit courses.
 Classes are typically three hours per week per module, and study abroad students attend classes alongside Irish and other international students.
 Grades do not transfer to Marquette University for this program.
 Only credits will transfer provided that a grade of ‘C’ or higher is earned.
-To visit their website, please click here.
+To visit their website, please click here

 The UCD College of Engineering & Architecture will offer Study Abroad Engineering Students the opportunity to extend an academic semester of study to include a research or industry placement during the summer.
 Your fall and spring outgoing study abroad students can be accommodated in a 4-16 week unpaid placement on the basis that they will or have spent an academic semester of study at the UCD College of Engineering & Architecture (fall and spring semester applicable).
 There is no additional programme fee for placing students.